 Like the cream tea itself, farming is iconic in Devon, you will do well to visit and not see a single farm animal, tractor and smell the signs of a nearby farm.
 Every year a beautiful natural phenomenon takes place that is as recognisable that spring is here as the welcoming of daffodils.
 Lambing season is a wonderful time of year and an experience to watch and a lot of fun to feed or lay with the new born lambs.
 If you’re in Devon be sure to keep an eye out for the new born lambs in the field or if you have a friendly farmer in the village why not ask to visit the lambs yourself.

 The South West Coastal Path traverses its way along the coast line introducing walkers to the beautiful scenery and far reaching views the area has to offer.
-Lynton and Lynmouth are well located to access all the Coastal Path has and more with stunning walks in any directions connecting to nearby tourist attractions such as Valley of the Rocks and Tarr Steps that are only a short journey away.
+Cottages in Lynton and Lynmouth are well located to access all the Coastal Path has and more with stunning walks in any directions connecting to nearby tourist attractions such as Valley of the Rocks and Tarr Steps that are only a short journey away.
 The history of the town is a fascinating discovery and welcomes tourists every year to explore the local area and beyond.

 There are some fantastic golf courses in Devon that will make your holiday, Saunton Golf Club is home to 2 Championship courses as well as a great driving range and thanks to it's proximity to the beach the course is playable all year round.
 Other great courses can be found in Westward Ho!, Barnstaple, Exmoor, Plymouth and Exeter.
 Do remember to check the club website to ensure you wear the appropriate clothing and able allow to play at this course, booking a tee time well in advance is advised.